franbonafina/franbonafina/README.md

 ## About Me

 I'm a passionate software developer with a love for creating innovative solutions.
-My expertise lies in cloud app development and datawarehousing.
-I enjoy working on projects that challenge me and allow me to learn and grow.
+My expertise lies in cloud app development and machine learning applications.
+Also have experince with data governance.
+I enjoy working on projects that challenge me and allow me to learn and grow. 👀

 ## Let's Connect